 Age-related macular degeneration

 Age-related macular degeneration (AMD) usually affects people over 50 but can happen earlier.
-Macular disease is the biggest cause of sight loss in the UK, with AMD affecting around 600,000 people, around half of whom are registered as visually impaired.
+Macular disease is the biggest cause of sight loss in the UK, with AMD affecting around 600,000 people.

 The older we are, the greater our risk of developing the condition.
 Around one in every 200 people has AMD at 60.
 However, by the age of 90 it affects one person in five.
 We are, on average, living longer so the number of people affected is increasing.

 There are two forms of AMD – dry and wet.

 Dry age-related macular degeneration (AMD) is a gradual deterioration of the macula as the retinal cells die off and are not renewed.